Walpole, Massachusetts: Recreation

 For most of its history, the park was owned and maintained by the Francis William Park Trust.
 By the later decades of the 20th century, parts of the park suffered badly from vandalism and neglect.
 The Trustees of Reservations gained possession of this property in 2002.
 Today the park is in excellent condition and several young ornamental trees such as cherry and Japanese maple have been added to the landscape, as have flower beds.

+On the Walpole-Norfolk town line, a new park opened in the 2020s.
+This park includes a playground and fields for football, soccer, and lacrosse.